purva-kekan/purva-kekan/README.md

 ## 👩‍💼 About Me

 Data Analyst specializing in **predictive modeling, geospatial analytics, and NLP**.
-Increased student engagement by **40%** through behavioral analytics at Ipserlab.
 Passionate about turning complex data into actionable insights for healthcare and public health initiatives.

 **Looking for:** Data Analyst | Business Intelligence Analyst | Healthcare Analytics roles